Affiliate links on Android Authority may earn us a commission. Learn more.

 How do I install Android 14?

 There are three ways to install Android 14: manual, assisted, and over-the-air (OTA).
-Manually installing is for advanced users only, while the assisted method is easy enough that pretty much anyone can do it.
+Manual installation is for advanced users only, while the assisted method is easy enough for anyone to do.
 If you go with the manual or assisted methods, installing Android 14 will require you to unlock the phone’s bootloader, which completely erases the phone.
 There is no way around this.
-Keep this in mind if you’re thinking about installing Android 14 on your main device!
+Keep this in mind if you’re thinking about installing Android 14 on your primary device!

 The OTA method, however, does not require you to factory reset your phone.
 This seamlessly jumps you from stable Android 13 to Android 14.
 However, going back to Android 13 would require a factory reset.
 Keep this in mind before you make the jump!